MirageC79/HevORT/docs/pages/mods/mods.md

     <description slot="description">
       This is a Duet 3 Mounting bracket, which includes Three 40mm cooling fans.<br>
       My understanding is that the Duet needs it cooling to be on the backside of the board.<br>
-      There’s wide flat strip between the fans and the board, so if you want to use some self-adhesive wire tie mounts, you can do that there.<br>
+      There's wide flat strip between the fans and the board, so if you want to use some self-adhesive wire tie mounts, you can do that there.<br>
-      It’s to be mounted to a flat surface for proper air flow.
+      It's to be mounted to a flat surface for proper air flow.
     </description>
     <buttons slot="buttons">
       <item-button url="https://www.thingiverse.com/thing:4906487">Thingiverse</item-button>